inghamemerson/thingtimer-client/README.md

 - [ ] Extend quantity functionality to subtract when end
 - [ ] Lifespan math should take into account how many of a Thing are in use at a given time

+## The Future
+- [ ] Integrate with Amazon to autobuy products so they arrive before exhausted
+- [ ] Integrate with quantum computer to show how alternate realities stack up
+- [ ] $$$ Profit